 Featured Image: Courtesy of Sweet Protection Design Team

-Cutting through the jargon that surrounds ski gear can be tough.
+Cutting through the jargon that surrounds buying helmets and goggles can be tough.
 To help you better understand the products you need for a great day on the hill, we’ve brought in the expert Gearheads from Backcountry.

-Favorite après drink or snack: Deer Valley’s Turkey Chili
+Favorite après drink or snack: Shot of tequila and a beer

 Tell us a little about yourself: